skolson/KmpIO/ReadMe.md

 ## ByteBuffer and UByteBuffer

-These Kotlin-only implementations offer similar functionality to java.nio.ByteBuffer, except any ability to control the memory used.
+These Kotlin-only implementations offer similar functionality to java.nio.ByteBuffer, except with no ability to control the memory used - everything is standard heap.
 It offers essentially an enhanced ByteArray (or UByteArray) with endian support and kotlin friendly syntax for reading and writing basic types using the buffer.
 Endian support defaults to little endian, but big endian is selectable at constructor time.
 A position property is provided, along with kotlin properties for each of the basic types.
 Like Bitset there is no expect/actual setup here, just Kotlin code that should build and operate identically on any platform supports by KMP.

 ## Charset